 Hey... remember when I was considering buying an STI Tac-Lite 4.0 with a compact VIP grip as a second 2011 carry gun, but ended up buying the Bul SAS2 Ultralight instead?
 Well...
 I got tempted into buying a Tac-Lite after seeing it unsold on GunBroker week after week for what seemed like months.
 It was apparently the LAST brand new Tac-Lite 4.0 in existence for sale.
 I probably paid too much for it, but I'm so glad I bought it! 😎 I had to sell three competition guns that were no longer being used to help fund the purchase, but it was worth it.
-I really wanted to buy one of these guns about 5 years ago.
+I really wanted to buy one of these guns about 5 years ago when they were still in production.
 I had planned on selling several guns to fund the purchase back then too, but I just couldn't stomach the price tag and gave up on the idea.
-Now that I've already purchased a few other 2011s and have gotten over the "hump" of paying that much for a handgun, I decided to buy this one and turn it into my "ultimate" carry gun.
+Now that I've already purchased a few other 2011s and have gotten over the "hump" of paying over $1500 for a handgun, I decided to buy this one and turn it into my "ultimate" carry gun.
 By the way, I don't regret buying the Bul SAS2 UL at all.
-I actually like that gun so much that I've place an order for two more Bul SAS2 handguns that I'll be using for both concealed carry and local shooting matches.
+I actually like that gun so much that I've placed an order for two more Bul SAS2 handguns that I'll be using for concealed carry and for competition usage.

 The first thing to do was to buy and install a shorter VIP grip since this would be a carry gun.
 I haven't seen the VIP grips readily available that weren't already stippled, but STI just happen to have a few brand new ones in stock on their website, so I ordered one the second I won the auction for the gun on GunBroker.
 After I installed the VIP grip, I was playing around with the tactical magwell that came on the full size grip and realized that it actually fit onto the VIP grip and was held firmly into place solely by the tension against the bottom of the mainspring housing.
 I really like the look of the tactical magwell on the VIP grip because it looks too "cut off short" without it.
 The gun prints a little bit more with the magwell installed, but it looks awesome and actually helps with reloading quickly.
 I also blended the inside of the mag opening in the grip to transition smoothly from the magwell as much as possible and I inserted a small piece of soft rubber hose into the magwell to fill the gap between the magwell and the bottom front lip of the VIP grip.